March 19, 2020

 Please continue to check our front page under news, for the latest COVID-19 updates.

 Applications Sought For All Boards, Commissions, and Committees

-The Colleyville City Council encourages all citizens to consider involvement in city government by serving on a city board, commission or committee.
-Applications for boards, commissions, and committees are only accepted during advertising periods in July and October.
-The Application for Appointment link below, is a generic application form.
-Fillable applications, listing the boards, commissions, and committees for which the City Council is accepting applications, will be available annually during July and October.For the board, commission, & committee directory, simply click on the name:
+The Colleyville City Council encourages all citizens to consider involvement in City government by serving on a City board, commission or committee.
+Applications for boards, commissions, and committees are accepted year round, and will be kept until the City Council makes appointments based on term expiration or vacancy.

 Meets as needed - Bylaws

 The Architectural Review Commission acts in an advisory capacity and makes recommendations to City Council regarding the evaluation of matching grant program applications for facade improvements and/or pole signage replacements; evaluates the quality and effectiveness of Colleyville's Commercial Design Standards; evaluates and makes recommendations regarding future design guidelines; and conducts other architectural and design-related studies, as requested by City Council.

 The Capital Improvement Advisory Committee acts in an advisory capacity to City Council in the development of water, wastewater, and roadway impact fees, as required by Chapter 395 of the Texas Local Government Code.
 The Committee is comprised of the same members as the Planning and Zoning Commission, and at least one Real Estate representative and one member of the development community.

 The Colleyville Center Advisory Committee is responsible for making recommendations to City Council regarding fee structures, policies, and development of long-range plans for the Center's use and marketing.
 The Advisory Committee provides City Council an annual written report of Colleyville Center activities.

 Meets annually on the fourth Tuesday in August - Bylaws